 Symptoms of MS

 Multiple Sclerosis (MS) attacks the nervous system.
-It is a physical disease which disrupts communication between the brain and nerves in the body.
+It is a neurological condition which disrupts communication between the brain and nerves in the body.

 It is not a case of “being bad with your nerves” but rather that motor nerves, which operate muscles, and sensory nerves, which convey sensation such as touch, may not work properly.
 This may mean for example difficulty in walking or a failure to sense a very hot object.